The representation type of Jacobian algebras: Introduction

 \subsection{Which tame algebras do occur?}

-In many cases, tame Jacobian algebras are deformations of skewed-gentle algebras.
+In many cases, tame Jacobian algebras are deformations of skewed-gentle algebras in the sense of~\cite{GP}.
 But it remains a challenge to understand their representation theory as most representation theoretic knowledge gets lost under deformations.

 Let $Q$ be a quiver of finite mutation type, and let $S$ be a non-degenerate potential on $Q$.
 As mentioned above, in most cases we have $Q = Q(\tau)$ for some triangulation $\tau$ of some marked surface $(\Sigma,\marked)$, and $\cP(Q,S)$ is isomorphic to $\cP(Q(\tau),S(\tau))$, where $S(\tau)$ is the Labardini potential on $Q(\tau)$. \begin{itemize}